gpsaggese-org/umd_classes/msml610/Projects/Project Descriptions/accelerate_Project_Description.md

-**Description**

-In this project, students will utilize Accelerate, a library designed to streamline the training of machine learning models, particularly in PyTorch.
-It provides utilities for optimizing model performance and leveraging hardware accelerators.
-The goal is to enhance the efficiency of deep learning workflows while ensuring robust model training and evaluation.

-Technologies Used
-Accelerate
+**Accelerate** is a tool designed to optimize and speed up the training of machine learning models on various hardware, especially useful for deep learning tasks.
+Its primary features include:

+- **Multi-GPU Training**: Efficiently utilizes multiple GPUs to reduce training time.
+- **Mixed Precision Training**: Reduces memory usage and increases performance by using lower precision data types.
-- Simplifies the process of distributed training, enabling easy scaling across multiple GPUs or TPUs.
+- **Distributed Training**: Facilitates the distribution of model training across multiple nodes.
-- Provides automatic mixed precision training to speed up model training while maintaining accuracy.
-- Facilitates seamless integration with PyTorch, allowing for quick adaptation of existing models.

 ---

-### Project 1: Predicting House Prices (Difficulty: 1 - Easy)

-**Project Objective:**
-Create a regression model to predict house prices based on various features such as location, size, and amenities, optimizing for minimal prediction error.

-**Dataset Suggestions:**
-- Use the "House Prices - Advanced Regression Techniques" dataset available on Kaggle: [House Prices Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

-**Tasks:**
-- Data Exploration:
-  - Load and visualize the dataset to understand feature distributions and relationships.
-- Data Preprocessing:
-  - Handle missing values and encode categorical variables using Pandas.
-- Model Training:
-  - Train a linear regression model using Accelerate for efficient training.
-- Evaluation:
-  - Evaluate model performance using RMSE and visualize predictions against actual prices.
-- Optimization:
-  - Experiment with different feature sets and hyperparameters to improve predictions.

-### Project 2: Image Classification with Transfer Learning (Difficulty: 2 - Medium)

-**Project Objective:**
-Develop an image classification model to categorize images from the CIFAR-10 dataset, optimizing for accuracy and training time.

-**Dataset Suggestions:**
-- Utilize the CIFAR-10 dataset available on Kaggle: [CIFAR-10 Dataset](https://www.kaggle.com/c/cifar-10).

-**Tasks:**
-- Data Preparation:
-  - Load and preprocess images, including resizing and normalization.
-- Model Selection:
-  - Use a pre-trained model (e.g., ResNet) and fine-tune it with Accelerate for enhanced performance.
-- Training:
-  - Implement training with mixed precision to speed up the process and reduce memory usage.
-- Evaluation:
-  - Assess model performance using accuracy metrics and confusion matrices.
-- Visualization:
-  - Visualize the training process and model predictions using Matplotlib.

-### Project 3: Time Series Forecasting of Stock Prices (Difficulty: 3 - Hard)

-**Project Objective:**
-Build a time series forecasting model to predict future stock prices using historical data, optimizing for accuracy and computational efficiency.

-**Dataset Suggestions:**
-- Use the "Stock Prices" dataset from Yahoo Finance via the yfinance library, which provides historical stock price data: [Yahoo Finance API](https://pypi.org/project/yfinance/).

-**Tasks:**
-- Data Acquisition:
-  - Fetch historical stock prices using yfinance and preprocess the data for analysis.
-- Feature Engineering:
-  - Create additional features such as moving averages and volatility metrics.
-- Model Development:
-  - Implement a recurrent neural network (RNN) for forecasting, leveraging Accelerate for efficient training.
-- Hyperparameter Tuning:
-  - Experiment with different architectures and hyperparameters to optimize model performance.
-- Evaluation:
-  - Evaluate the model using metrics such as MAE and visualize predictions against actual stock prices.

-**Bonus Ideas (Optional):**
-- For Project 1: Compare the performance of multiple regression algorithms (e.g., Lasso, Ridge) alongside the linear model.
-- For Project 2: Experiment with data augmentation techniques to improve model robustness.
-- For Project 3: Integrate sentiment analysis of financial news to enhance forecasting accuracy.
+**Project 1: Predictive Maintenance for Manufacturing Equipment**

+- **Difficulty**: 1 (Easy)
+- **Project Objective**: Develop a predictive model to forecast equipment failures in a manufacturing plant, optimizing maintenance schedules to minimize downtime.
+- **Dataset Suggestions**: Use the "Predictive Maintenance Dataset" available on Kaggle.
+- **Tasks**:
+  - Load and preprocess the dataset using Pandas and NumPy.
+  - Perform exploratory data analysis (EDA) to understand failure patterns.
+  - Use Accelerate to train a small LSTM or GRU model on sensor data for failure prediction.
+  - Evaluate model performance using metrics such as accuracy and F1-score.
+- **Bonus Ideas**: Compare different models, such as Random Forest and SVM, to improve prediction accuracy.

+---

+**Project 2: Sentiment Analysis of Product Reviews**

+- **Difficulty**: 2 (Medium)
+- **Project Objective**: Build a sentiment analysis model to classify product reviews as positive or negative, helping businesses understand customer feedback.
+- **Dataset Suggestions**: Use the "Amazon Product Reviews" dataset from HuggingFace Datasets.
+- **Tasks**:
+  - Clean and preprocess text data using NLTK or spaCy.
+  - Utilize Accelerate to fine-tune a pre-trained BERT model from HuggingFace Transformers.
+  - Train the model on labeled review data and perform sentiment classification.
+  - Evaluate the model using precision, recall, and F1-score.
+- **Bonus Ideas**: Implement a real-time sentiment analysis application using a Flask API.

+---

+**Project 3: Anomaly Detection in Network Traffic**

+- **Difficulty**: 3 (Hard)
+- **Project Objective**: Detect anomalies in network traffic data to identify potential security threats, optimizing network monitoring and threat response.
+- **Dataset Suggestions**: Use the "UNSW-NB15" dataset available on Kaggle.
+- **Tasks**:
+  - Preprocess the dataset, handling missing values and normalizing features.
+  - Use Accelerate to train a deep autoencoder for unsupervised anomaly detection.
+  - Implement mixed precision training to optimize performance.
+  - Evaluate the model using anomaly detection metrics such as AUC-ROC.
+- **Bonus Ideas**: Experiment with different neural architectures, such as LSTM-autoencoders, to improve detection accuracy.